 Alternatives Development and Analysis

-Once the data collection is complete and the needs of the corridor have been determined, proposed alternatives will be developed.
-These alternatives will include the alignment of the proposed improved roadway, as well as what it will look like (number of lanes, sidewalks, etc.).
-The proposed alternatives, including the "No Build" Alternative, will be considered and evaluated during the PD&E Study.
-The environmental impacts, social impacts, and costs of these alternatives will be quantified and summarized in a comparative matrix.
+Once the data collection was completed and the needs of the corridor were determined, proposed alternatives were developed.
+These alternatives included the alignment of the proposed improved roadway, as well as what it will look like (number of lanes, sidewalks, etc.).
+The proposed alternatives, including the "No Build" Alternative, were considered and evaluated during the PD&E Study.
+The environmental impacts, social impacts, and costs of these alternatives have been quantified and summarized in a comparative matrix.

 Alternative Concepts Public Workshop

-The Alternative Concepts Public Meeting will present the alternative concepts and related evaluations.
-Input from this workshop, along with technical evaluations, will lead to the selection of a set of recommendations for the Round Lake Road study area.
+The Alternative Concepts Public Meeting was held on October 25, 2018 and presented the alternative concepts and related evaluations.
+Input from this workshop, along with technical evaluations, has led to the selection of a set of recommendations for the Round Lake Road study area.

-The Draft Recommended Improvement Public Meeting will be held after the alternatives analysis activities and identification of a draft recommended improvement concept have been completed.
+The Recommended Alternative Public Meeting will be held on March 7, 2019, which will present the alternatives analysis activities and identification of a draft recommended improvement concept.
 The purpose of this meeting will be to present these results and to obtain comments on the draft recommended improvement concept.

 A public hearing before the Lake County Board of County Commissioners (BCC) will be held at the end of the PD&E Study, in accordance with County procedures and with Part 1, Chapter 11 of the FDOT PD&E Manual.
 This hearing will focus on the recommended alternative and will also provide a forum for input from property owners and interested stakeholders concerning the final recommendations of the proposed project.
 A final decision on the recommendations will not be made until after the public hearing.